 Knowledge Needs Of Firms: The Know-X Framework For Marketing Strategy

-organizational knowledge; know-x framework; marketing strategy; market orientation
+information systems; organizational knowledge; know-x framework; marketing strategy; market orientation

 Management Information Systems | Marketing